jchristn/S3Server/README.md

 ## New in v1.2.x

 - Default request handler (when no appropriate callback can be found) caused breaking change to constructor
+- Pre-request handler (to allow you to implement your own APIs prior to attempting to match an S3 API)
+- Additional constructors
 - Various console debugging settings can be found in ```S3Server.ConsoleDebug.*```

 ## Examples